wazuh/wazuh-documentation/source/user-manual/kibana-app/features/reporting.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to generate a report of the current section with Wazuh.
+  :description: Learn how to generate reports with the Wazuh Kibana plugin, where are these stored, and the available formats, ​in this section of our documentation.

 .. _kibana_reporting: